Home » Water Softening » Water Softener Guides » 10 Reasons for Standing Water in the Water Softener Salt Tank

 Brine Line Is Disconnected

 However, if the brine line isn’t properly connected to this valve or is disconnected, the valve can’t control the water flow.
-Thus, the tank gets filled with an amount of water that it’s not able to drain.
+Thus, the tank gets filled with an amount of water that it cannot drain.

-Therefore, you need to make sure that the brine tank is connected to the float valve.
+To avoid this, you must ensure the brine tank is connected to the float valve.

 Safety Float Control